Coping snapshot

 FAQ:

-No. It is a short self-report measure of resilient coping, not a diagnosis and not a substitute for clinical assessment.
+No. It is a short self-report measure of resilient coping.
+It does not diagnose a mental health condition or replace professional assessment.

 Glossary: